ZiggyCreatures/FusionCache/docs/StepByStep.md

 ```
 ### :trophy: Results

-This will **reduce the amount of logged data** a lot, consuming less space (and spending less money) while giving us less noise when troubleshooting a production issue.
+This will **reduce the amount of logged data** a lot, consuming less bandwidth and storage (and spending less money) while giving us less background noise when troubleshooting a production issue.